Jewish Multiculturalism and Mizrahi Heritage Studies

 Jewish schools and educators will receive one on one curriculum/teacher assessment, information, tools and facilitated support to slowly begin the process of fully integrating Jewish Multiculturalism and Mizrahi Heritage Studies into their Jewish history survey courses and curriculum.
 The program will help schools develop cultural continuity with Israeli society and with diverse communities that exist around us while broadening students definitions of Jewishness.

 In the early phases of the project, JIMENA will compile educational content for the Jewish Multiculturalism and Mizrahi Heritage Studies Initiative.
-We will work with local Jewish History educators and administrators on implementation of the first module of the program – which will involve individual curriculum assessment meetings with educators, development, and support for implementation of JIMENA’s MRM curriculum.
-The curriculum involves a special week of daily school-wide experiential learning activities.
+We will work with local Jewish History educators and administrators on implementation of the first module of the program – which will involve individual curriculum assessment meetings with educators, development, and development of a new curriculum.

 Immediately following the Mizrahi Multicultural Week, JIMENA will meet with administrators and teachers at each school to provide assessment and to empower the schools to continue integrating the second module of the program.
 At this time educators and administrators will receive comprehensive curriculum and guides to help them integrate Jewish Multiculturalism and Mizrahi Heritage content into regular Jewish History survey courses.
 JIMENA will provide ongoing, individualized support and trainings to the schools as needed.